cfoster/big-thesaurus/c/README.md

 * A single MarkLogic Thesaurus XML document, which can be used by [MarkLogic's own Thesaurus XQuery library](http://docs.marklogic.com/thsr)

-* Multiple MarkLogic Thesaurus xML documents, where each document has only ONE entry.
+* Multiple MarkLogic Thesaurus XML documents, where each document has only ONE entry.

 ## Program behaviour

-The first cell on a CSV row is considered by thes2xml to be the root term, all subsequent cells on the row are considered to be synonym terms.
+The first cell in a CSV row is considered by thes2xml to be the root term, all subsequent cells in the row are considered to be synonym terms.
 So for instance, the following CSV row:

 ```
 tango, dance, boogie, make some shapes, get down, bust a move